gordicaleksa/pytorch-GAT/README.md

 <img src="data/readme_pics/cora_graph_jupyter.PNG"/>
 </p>

-Node size corresponds to its degree (i.e. the number of in/out going edges).
+Node size corresponds to its degree (i.e. the number of in/outgoing edges).
 Edge thickness roughly corresponds to how "popular" or "connected" that edge is (**edge betweennesses** is the nerdy term [check out the code](https://github.com/gordicaleksa/pytorch-GAT/blob/main/utils/visualizations.py#L104).)

 And here is a plot showing the degree distribution on Cora: